Actor Jonathan Majors' ex-girlfriend files civil suit accusing him of escalating abuse and defamation - ExBulletin

 In that case, Jabbari accused Majors of hitting her in the head with his open hand, twisting her arm behind her back and squeezing her middle finger until it fractured.

 Major's lawyers claimed she flew into a jealous rage after reading a text message from another woman on her phone.
-They said Jabbari spread a “fantasy” to eliminate the actor, who was only trying to get his phone back and escape unharmed.
+They said Jabbari spread the fantasy of shooting the actor, who was only trying to get his phone and escape unharmed.

 The lawsuit also accuses Majors of defamation and malicious prosecution for allegedly lying in media interviews that he had never abused Jabbari and filing a criminal complaint against her for the incident that led to his arrest, claiming he was the victim.